Respond to customer reviews

 In some cases, the best approach is a direct approach.
 Using the respond to reviews feature on the Windows Phone Store Dashboard is one way to let customers know you’re listening to their feedback.
 With a review response, you can tell customers about the features you’ve added or bugs you’ve fixed based on their comments, or get more specific feedback on how to improve your app.
 This feature shouldn’t be used for marketing purposes.

 You won't be able to respond to reviews created on devices outside the U.S. that aren’t running Windows Phone 8.1, or to reviews written by customers who have chosen not to receive review responses.

 Sign in to the Windows Phone Store Dashboard, select one of your published Windows Phone apps, then go to the Reviews tab.
-Click the Respond button beside the customer’s review, write your response in the text box that appears, then press Send.
+Click the Respond button beside the customer’s review, write your response in the text box that appears (no more than 1024 characters), then press Send.

 If this feature is enabled for your account, the Respond option will automatically appear in the Reviews section.

 When you send a review response, the customer will receive it via an email from Microsoft.
 This email will also include your app’s support email address, which the customer can then use to contact you directly.